svioletg/viMusBot/README.md

 ---

 viMusBot is a Discord music bot with support for Spotify links, written in Python.
-You will need [FFmpeg](https://www.ffmpeg.org/) installed in order for the bot to function — if you don't, this will be explained in [Setting Up: Required software](#setting-up-required-software).

-> *My intention for this README is to be as clear and understandable as possible for general users unfamiliar with Python and/or using the command line.
-If you find some sections are lacking information, poorly worded, or any other issues are present, feel free to [open a new issue](https://github.com/svioletg/viMusBot/issues) so I can get around to fixing it, thank you!*
+> *I'm always looking to improve these instructions.
+If you find there's missing information, things are unclear, or any other issues, please [open a new issue](https://github.com/svioletg/viMusBot/issues), and I'll try to address any problems when I'm able.*

-Start by downloading `Source code (zip)` from the [latest stable release](https://github.com/svioletg/viMusBot/releases/latest), extract the contents wherever you choose, and then follow the instructions below as needed.
+Start by downloading `Source code (zip)` from the [latest stable release](https://github.com/svioletg/viMusBot/releases/latest), extract the contents wherever you want, and then follow the instructions below as needed.

 ## Section Links